 All ground floor.
 One king-size double bedroom.
 Bathroom with bath, double shower, basin and WC.
 Open plan living area with kitchen and dining area.

 Central heating with woodburning stove.
-Electric oven and hob, microwave, fridge, washing machine, TV, DVD, iPod dock, WiFi.
+Electric oven and hob, microwave, fridge, washing machine, TV, iPod dock, WiFi.
 Fuel and power inc in rent.
 Bed linen and towels inc in rent.
 Cot available on request.
 Off road parking for two cars.
 Lawned garden with furniture.
 Up to two pets welcome.
 Sorry, no smoking.
 Shop 2 miles, pub 2 miles.
 Note: Children over 2 are not accepted at this property

 Praa Sands is an excellent surfing and swimming beach.
 Lifeguarded during the summer months, there is also a surf school offering kayak, surfboard and wetsuit hire.
 The cafe and bar/restaurant at the western end of the beach is popular, and a stroll to the eastern end will ensure tranquillity.
 Praa Sands is also home to a nine hole Golf and Country Club, open to non members plus a small post office stores for provisions.